Scotland

 Pubs are great places for sit-down meals on the cheap.
 If you’re like me and are a bit of an anxious traveller, look out for ‘Wetherspoon’ pubs.
 They’re cheap, have decent food, and you can order meals from your phone and have the food brought to your table!

 Our ‘must try’ food would probably be Haggis.
-It is an acquired taste (and not all that popular in Scotland), but it’s worth ordering some from a chippy one night!
+It is an acquired taste (and not very popular in Scotland), but it’s worth ordering some from a chippy one night!
 For your sweet tooth, be sure to try some Tablet, which is sugar, butter, and milk formed into sweety goodness.
 Shortbread is also delicious!

 Drinks